In-grid-collective/servPubWiki/Workshop Plan.md

 	- what we see in the browser -> diagram as ASCII image hosted on the server (pre-made)
 ##### To-do:
 - [ ] make visual material describing project & network relations
-- [ ] path diagram of what we will learn

 ACTION: Reminder if you are on Windows download Git for Windows so you can follow along on terminal.
 We can help you during the break.
 #### BREAK (15 mins)